-Working out how much life insurance you should buy can be tricky but there are some simple steps you can follow that will guide you to the right amount of life insurance so that your family has enough money to pay off any debts as well as cover any future expenses.
-We will take you through these steps in this article.
+Working out how much life insurance you should have can be tricky but in this article, we share some simple steps you can follow that will guide you to how much life insurance is right for your circumstances - covering family needs, bills, debts and funeral costs.

-1 min summary - How much life insurance should I buy?
+1 min summary - How much life insurance should you have?

-- Price comparison sites cannot tell you how much life insurance you should buy
+- Price comparison sites cannot tell you how much life insurance you should have

 - The amount of life insurance you should buy is personal to you and should be based on the amount of money it would take to meet your financial obligations that would remain after your death